CA4022/CSC1109-Data-Speed-and-Scale/README.md

         - vim (cos, well, its vim. it has to be everywhere)
         - neovim
         - emacs
-    - Added some basic QoL setups for those editors (except vim).
-Nothing fancy, just the minimum most users would expect.
+    - Added some basic QoL setups for those terminals and editors.
+Nothing fancy, just the minimum most modern users who work in terminals regularly would expect.
         - Added completions, syntax highlighting and other quality-of-life plugins for bash
         - Added a cleaner prompt to help orient students when they land inside the container
         - Added a bunch of modern unix tools to replace basic utilities
         - Added some orientation splashes on startup, to get students comfortable in the lab environment
 - Made a fully automated container publishing pipeline for the base image, along with some automated script commands for managing calver versioning.
     - This provides us a hook to start building a CI/CD pipeline for course materials from.